St. Mary’s Projects

 The REU program is a six week research experience in mathematics available to sophomores and juniors.

-Field research opportunities, from humanitarian efforts in The Gambia to archeological digs in the Chesapeake, are available both locally and abroad.
+Field research opportunities, from humanitarian efforts in The Gambia to archaeological digs in the Chesapeake, are available both locally and abroad.

 "I want to go to medical school, so I was looking for a way to do research or to get involved in some type of experience that would be applicable to what eventually, I hope, will be my career.
 When I came across SMURF (the St. Mary's Undergraduate Research Fellowship program), it seemed like a perfect idea to get experience by doing my own research. … I’ve learned more statistics this summer than ever before."